Ready to say goodbye to debt for good? Learn More

 Step 1: Validate the Debt

-If you receive a phone call or written notice about a debt, do your due diligence and make sure the company validates the debt.
+If you receive a phone call or written notice about a debt, make sure the company validates the debt.
 For one thing, debt validation is required by law if the debt is held by a third-party collection agency.
-For another, mistakes are more common than most people realize in the debt collection world.
+For another, mistakes are common in the debt collection world.

-Debt validation and further efforts like debt verification or dispute allow you to make sure the debt is, in fact, yours and is still collectible.
+Verifying the debt allows you to make sure the debt is, in fact, yours and is still collectible.

-If a third-party debt collector is contacting you about a debt, they are required by federal law to send a debt validation letter before their first contact with you or within five days after first contact.
+If a third-party debt collector is contacting you about a debt, they are required by federal law to send a debt validation letter.
+They must do this before their first contact with you or within five days after first contact.

-You have 30 days to request verification of the debt or dispute it.
+⏱️ You have 30 days to request verification of the debt or dispute it.
 If you do so within 30 days, the debt collector must stop collection efforts until they verify the debt.
-After 30 days have passed, you can still dispute the debt, but the debt collector can assume the debt is valid and can continue to contact you to collect the debt.
+After 30 days, you can still dispute the debt.
+But the debt collector can assume the debt is valid and can continue to contact you to collect the debt.

 Now it’s time to notify the debt collector that you dispute the debt.
 You have a few options here: